mcarvin8/xml-disassembler/README.md

 - ignorePath:       Path to an XML disassembly ignore file.
 - format:           File format for the disassembled files ("xml", "ini", "json", "json5", "toml", "yaml") Defaults to "xml" if the format isn't supported or provided.
+- strategy:         Disassemble strategy ("unique-id" or "grouped-by-tag") Defaults to "unique-id" if strategy isn't supported or provided.
 */
 import { DisassembleXMLFileHandler } from "xml-disassembler";